4Subsea/drio-python/docs/advanced_config.rst

 The default and recommended method for authentication is using :py:class:`Authenticator`.
 You will be guided to your organizations login webpage, and login as usual.
 (We will not see or store your credentials!).
-Once authenticated, you can choose re-use your (valid) access token (i.e. not be prompted to authenticate next time) or re-authenticate everytime::
+Once authenticated, you can choose to re-use your (valid) access token (i.e. not be prompted to authenticate next time) or re-authenticate everytime::

     import datareservoirio as drio